jhausserlab/HiFiAlignmentTool/README.md

 - ./stitched/**image_shape.txt**

-**WARNING:** If you are running a new set of czi, it is important that the conditions previously mentioned are met (meaning output folder is empty and the czi folder has only the czis you want to process).
-Else all files will be read.
+**WARNING:** If you are running a new set of czi, it is important that the conditions previously mentioned are met (meaning: stitched folder is empty, aligned folder is empty and czi folder has only the czis you want to process).
+Else "old" files will be read with the new ones.

 Currently, for images of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.
 I recommend these dimensions (give or take 1000 pixels) if you are using a 64GB RAM computer.

 **WARNING 2:** It is important that in your CZI files the reference channel (in our case dapi) is the last channel of your image stack.

-To run main.py you need to run at least the 2 arguments "source" and "destination" (with the example of the structure in the image):
+To run main.py you need to run at least the 2 arguments "source" and "destination" (with the example of the structure in the image, which is what you downloaded):
 ```
 python3 main.py ./czi ./stitched
 ```